2019 Engagement Symposium

 The full day's agenda includes dance and living history performances, participatory discussions, films, and a workshop.

 Register to attend

-Please complete the short registration form below to let us know you plan to attend the symposium.
+Registration is free, but please complete the brief form below to let us know which sessions you plan to attend during the symposium.
 You are free to come and go as sessions appeal to you, though we hope you'll plan to stay with us the entire day!